 Collagen is a protein essential for normal function: it ensures elasticity and cohesion of the body’s tissues.
 A six-month course of supplementation with a particular type of collagen (hydrolysate) provides significant reductions in joint pain and stiffness (2).
 A study also showed that taking collagen protected knee cartilage in arthritic patients (3).
 Collagen thus offers long-term benefits, with very few known side-effects.

 In practice: a daily dose of 10-12 grams of collagen hydrolysate (preferablytype 2) should provide beneficial effects for painful joints.

 MSM (methylsulfonylmethane) is an organosulfur compound present in small amounts in foods such as eggs, milk and cabbage.
 It maintains the body’s immune function and protects tissues such as cartilage and tendons.
 These properties make it highly effective at reducing joint pain, especially in the knees, and improving range of motion (4).

 In practice: around 6-8 grams of MSM is the recommended daily dose.

-In addition to its recognised antioxidant and anti-inflammatory benefits, Zingiber Officinalis has demonstrated protective effects for cartilage, as well as modest reductions in joint pain and its adverse effects on daily life (5).
+In addition to its recognized antioxidant and anti-inflammatory benefits, Zingiber Officinalis has demonstrated protective effects for cartilage, as well as modest reductions in joint pain and its adverse effects on daily life (5).

 In practice: Extracts of ginger standardised in gingerols are most effective at providing benefits.

-We all know the value of cinnamon for adding flavour to apple-based desserts, but we often forget about its powerful anti-inflammatory properties which help reduce swelling in joints and relieve the accompanying pain (6).
+We all know the value of cinnamon for adding flavor to apple-based desserts, but we often forget about its powerful anti-inflammatory properties which help reduce swelling in joints and relieve the accompanying pain (6).